 ✅Be consistent.
 Make yourself a bedtime routine so that it becomes a habit and your nightly ritual.

-Part of being a high level athlete is doing what it take to ensure optimal performance and recovery.
+Part of being a high-level athlete is doing what it takes to ensure optimal performance and recovery.
 Eating and sleeping enough are two “controllables”, so take advantage.
 This is what can separate a gymnast from “good” to “great”.

 If you know your gymnast isn’t getting enough sleep and is struggling with food, start small.
 Move bedtime up by 30 minutes each week until they are getting a solid 9+ hours of sleep.
 Start implementing regular meals and snacks to allow your gymnast to get in touch with her hunger/fullness cues.

-If your gymnast needs additional help, hop on the wait-list for The Balanced Gymnast Method, a 6-week high level gymnast nutrition course that covers all aspects of fueling the gymnast for optimal health, performance, and recovery.
+If your gymnast needs additional help, hop on the wait-list for The Balanced Gymnast Method® Course, a 6-week high-level gymnast nutrition course that covers all aspects of fueling the gymnast for optimal health, performance, and recovery.
 Or if you think she needs more one-on-one nutrition coaching, check out The Balanced Gymnast Program®.